 Yinneke de Hoop works as an academic counsellor for both the bachelor and master students.
 She is also the coordinator of the AE bridging programme.
 Diversity and inclusion is one of her main field of interest and she is therefore excited to be working on this important matter together with her colleagues.
 Aside from work she enjoys trying out new restaurants, going to the gym or watch Netflix the whole evening.
 She recently became a cat mom who wants to play every time she wants to sleep.

 Sezen Sümer is a legal assistant and education coordinator at the Faculty of Aerospace Engineering (Education & Student Affairs) at TU Delft.
 While she is mainly involved with legal subjects, she is also involved in various projects within the faculty.
 In her spare time she works as a volunteer for refugees (VluchtelingenWerk Nederland).
 She also likes to travel, photograph and dance as much as possible.

-Lianne van Roekel is a member of the faculty communication team.
-Together with the student communication team, she is responsible for all the communication to prospective Bachelor and Master students.
-She also organises faculty events such as the opening of the academic year and the new year’s breakfast with her other communication colleagues.
-In her free time, she pursues numerous hobbies, such as volleyball and reading fiction.
+Frandjescka Balootje is a member of the communication team of Aerospace Engineering.
+She is mainly responsible for all the external communication, but is also involved in various projects within the team.
+Next to that she is also the Alumni Relations Coordinator for AE Alumni & the Mentor Alumni Programme.
+She organizes faculty events such as the opening of the academic year and the new year’s breakfast with her other communication colleagues.
+In her free time, she is a presenter, writer and actress.